-10. EDE-T PEP PAE addressing
+9. EDE-T PEP PAE addressing

 TPMRs, as currently specified by 802.1Q, forward frames addressed to 'Nearest non-TPMR Bridge group address' (01-80-C2-00-00-03).
 This is also the group address initially assigned for 802.1X use as the default 'PAE group address', raising the question as to how exactly EDE-Ts are to be used-is the scope of the CAs that they create to be bounded by other TPMRs as well as other devices, or should they function at a level 'slightly above' that of other TPMRs, but below all other devices.
 The latter seems much more desirable, since a large part of the reason for creating TPMRs was to create a specification that could describe media converters and other devices in a way that they could be uniformly managed and be non-disruptive in a network architecture.
-By using the -03 address EDE-T's can be incorporated within a chain of TPMRs without their functionality being disrupted by the addition of further media converters and the like.
+Using the -03 address EDE-T's can be incorporated within a chain of TPMRs without their functionality being disrupted by the addition of further media converters and the like.
+However that might interfere with other uses of the -03 address, and allocation of a further -0A is recommended (see 6.1).